 Eager for a deeper understanding of gut health particularly, I took to studying a Diploma in Nutritional Therapy alongside my old career job.
 And, with my new-found knowledge, I radically but gradually changed my eating habits and watched my health elevate!

-For me, this included embracing more protein in my diet by expanding my mainly vegetarian and carb heavy repertoire to incorporate fish and high quality lean meats, radically reducing identified sugar sources and other inflammatory triggers, and quitting my grazing habit.
+I effectively transformed a diet dominated by ‘beige foods’ into one rich in a spectrum of plant-based foods with all the nutrients and fibre that they bring.
+I embraced more protein-rich foods by expanding my mainly vegetarian and carb heavy repertoire to incorporate fish and high quality lean meats.
+And I radically reduced identified sugar sources and other inflammatory triggers, and quit my grazing habit.

-Today, at 37, I am more energised and stronger in my mind and body than I have ever been.
+Today, at 38, I am more energised and stronger in my mind. body and gut than I have ever been.
 And I enjoy helping people learn nourishing habits to help them feel body confident, energised, glowing and manage a healthy weight.

 Since achieving my Diploma in Nutritional Therapy, I have undertaken further training specialising in weight issues, and have studied with the National Centre for Eating Disorders, completing a course in Psychological Approaches to Obesity.

 As a long-term associate of Patrick Holford's Zest4Life, I am continually developing my skills as a motivational health coach, drawing on NLP, CBT, ACT techniques and mindfulness, and incorporate Zest4Life eating plans into Gut Reaction’s programmes as appropriate.